-- Mica is the most indispensable minerals used in electric and electronic industries.
+- Mica is the most indispensable mineral used in the electric and electronic industries.

 - It has excellent di-electric strength, low power loss factor, insulating properties and resistance to high voltage.

-- Mica deposits are found in the northern edge of the Chota Nagpur plateau.
+- Mica deposits are found on the northern edge of the Chota Nagpur plateau.